-New York City’s rental market is notoriously difficult to navigate.
-With sky-high rents, it is a challenge to find an acceptable, affordable apartment.
+New York City’s apartment rental market is notoriously tricky to navigate.
+With sky-high rents, finding an acceptable, affordable apartment is a challenge.
 When you do, it is tempting to sign the lease right away.
-But, jumping into a rental agreement may cause you headaches later on, either through an unscrupulous landlord or a genuine misunderstanding.
+But, jumping into a rental agreement may cause headaches later on, either through an unscrupulous landlord or a genuine misunderstanding.

-A lease agreement is a legal document, which is generally binding (unless there are illegal clauses).
+A lease agreement is legally binding (unless there are illegal clauses).
 Therefore, you need to read the document carefully.
 It should include all the terms you have agreed to, such as the rental amount, when it is due, and how late payments are assessed.
 You will also need to know if your monthly rent covers utilities and which ones it includes (e.g., electricity).

-Additionally, the document should contain the lease’s term, the renewal process (e.g., the length of the new term), and the proper notice you need to provide your landlord when you have an interest in renewing your lease.
+Additionally, the document should contain the lease’s term, the renewal process (e.g., the length of the new term), and the proper notice you need to provide your landlord when you are interested in renewing your lease.

-Typically, your future landlord requires you to pay the first month in advance, as well as a security deposit.
-A landlord cannot ask for a higher security deposit from you merely because you have children or a disability.
+Typically, your future landlord requires you to pay the first month in advance and a security deposit.
+A landlord cannot ask for a higher security deposit from you merely because you have a pet, children, or a disability.

-However, he/she can request an additional security deposit or prepaid rent if he/she has certain reservations regarding your financial situation.
+However, they can request an additional security deposit or prepaid rent if they have individual reservations regarding your financial situation.
 Some typical scenarios where this occurs include if your annual income is less than 40x the monthly rent, you have a poor credit history, or a low credit score.

-He/she uses the deposit to cover any damages, beyond normal wear and tear, when you leave the apartment.
-Therefore, it behooves you to take pictures and video before moving in.
-You and the landlord should also walk around the apartment to ensure you are both on the same page and address any issues before moving in.
+They use the deposit to cover damages beyond normal wear and tear when you leave the apartment.
+Therefore, it behooves you to take pictures and videos before moving in.
+You and the landlord should also walk around the studio to ensure you are both on the same page and address any issues before moving in.

 When you are ready to move, you want to receive your security deposit back.
-The lease should contain a clause covering when the landlord must return your deposit following his/her inspection.
-Under New York City law, he/she must return it within a reasonable period of time, but the city notes there is no standard definition.
+The lease should contain a clause covering when the landlord must return your deposit following their inspection.
+Under New York City law, they must return it within a reasonable period, but the city notes there is no standard definition.

 The landlord must pay interest on your security deposit, providing your building has at least six units.
-But, he or she can deduct up to 1% of the deposit annually for an administrative fee.
+But, they can deduct up to 1% of the deposit annually for an administrative fee.

 The typical lease agreement requires the landlord’s approval before allowing you to sublet.
 However, under New York State law, the landlord cannot deny subletting “unreasonably,” or you have the right to cancel your lease.
-Legally, you are allowed to have roommates, but you must notify your landlord.
+You are allowed to have roommates, but you must notify your landlord.

-You need to know which maintenance and repairs the building are responsible for, and what the owner expects you to do.
-For instance, the law requires the landlord to paint your unit every three years, if your building has at least three units.
-You should also inquire as to whether you or the building is responsible for shoveling the snow.
+You need to know which maintenance and repairs the building are responsible for and what the owner expects you to do.
+For instance, the law requires the landlord to paint your unit every three years if your building has at least three apartments.
+It would help if you also inquired whether you or the building is responsible for shoveling the snow.